 B i o g r a p h y

 Yiannis Hadjiloizou was born in Nicosia, Cyprus.
+He is the Founder, President, Music & Artistic Director of the Athens Philharmonic.
 He took his first Piano lessons with his father Michael - composer of the first Cypriot Opera Eleftheria.
 He graduated from the Cyprus Academy of Music and the studio of its founder, Ms Despo Frangakou-Hadjiloizou (synonymy), with a Professional Diploma in Piano Performance & Pedagogy and another in Harmony.

 After a ten year stay in the United States of America he returned to Cyprus having pursued a Bachelor of Music in Piano Performance, a Master of Music in Piano Performance, and an M.M. in Combined Choral and Orchestral Conducting from the American Conservatory of Music, a B.M. in Theory and M.M. in Musicology from Roosevelt University, an M.M. in Orchestral Conducting from the University of Oklahoma, and a Doctor of Musical Arts in Orchestral Conducting from Boston University.

 His primary mentor has been his father, Michael, and also include Composer and Pianist Nicolaos Astrinidis, Pianist, Composer, and Educator Michael Ruiz, and Composer, Concutor, and Violinist Theodore Antoniou.

 During his childhood and early years, he performed as Conductor and/or Pianist throughout Europe, Middle East, China, South Africa, Canada, Russia, USA, touring with the Nicosia Music Society, and further received special praise for his 2005 debut with contemporary ensemble ALEAIII and the Sarajevo Philharmonic Orchestra in 2008.